Venezuela says death toll from protests rises to 28

 More than 300 people have been injured in the unrest.

-"We are engaged now with trying to find a way to get the Maduro government to engage with their citizens, to treat them respectfully, to end this terror campaign against his own people," Kerry said during a Congressional hearing.

-He said neighbouring countries should focus on the situation in Venezuela and "hold them accountable."

-The Venezuela Supreme Court has ordered two opposition mayors in Caracas to remove barricades and other obstacles placed across roads in their municipalities by opposition supporters.
+Meanwhile, the Supreme Court ordered two opposition mayors in Caracas to remove barricades and other obstacles placed across roads in their municipalities by opposition supporters.

-The ruling, published by state media on Thursday, said the barricades went against Venezuelans' right to free movement.
+The ruling, published by state media on Thursday, said the barricades contravened Venezuelans' right to free movement.

 One of the mayors, David Smolansky, said on Twitter the ruling sought to create confrontation between his office and residents of his up-market El Hatillo constituency.